Calcitonin gene-related peptide: Regulation

 Regulation of the CGRP gene is in part controlled by the expression of the mitogen-activated protein kinase (MAPK) signaling pathway and cytokines like TNFα and iNOS.
 5HT1 receptor agonists like sumatriptan increase intracellular calcium, which causes decreases in CGRP promoter activity.

 CGRP receptors are found in myelinated A-fiber axons which is required for ligand specificity and function of the receptor.
 The CGRP receptor has three subunits: receptor activity-modifying protein 1 (RAMP1), calcitonin-like receptor (CLR) and receptor component protein (RCP).
 The complex central receptor is the G protein-coupled receptor calcitonin receptor-like receptor (CALCRL) which is necessary for CGRP and adrenomedullin (AM receptors).
 For function CGRP, CALCRL must coincide with RAMP1 where the ligand-binding domain of CGRP is located.
 It also includes two cytoplasmic proteins that associate with the CALCRL-RAMP1 to form signal transduction.
 CALCRL contains the Gα subunit, which activates adenylyl cyclase and cAMP-dependent signaling pathways.
 Receptor-mediated transduction elevates in intracellular cAMP activate protein kinase A, which results in the phosphorylation of multiple targets, including potassium- sensitive ATP channels (KATP channels), extracellular signal-related kinases and transcription factors such as cAMP-responsive element-binding protein (CREB).
-In smooth muscle of neurovascular region, the elevation of cAMP upon CGRP activation results in vasodilation of the blood vessel.
+In smooth muscle of the neurovascular region, the elevation of cAMP upon CGRP activation results in vasodilation of the blood vessel.
 Chronic exposure to CGRP causes degradation of lysosomes.

 Research

 Increased levels of CGRP have been reported in migraine and temporomandibular joint disorder patients as well as a variety of other diseases such as cardiac failure, hypertension, and sepsis.

-There is mounting evidence to suggest that CGRP may be beneficial in preventing the development of hypertension and cardiovascular pathologies associated with hypertension.
-Prophylactic therapy with calcitonin gene-related peptides (CGRPs) may have unknown fertility consequences for women of childbearing age.
-This is of particular concern, as females (16.6%) are more genetically predisposed to migraine than are males (7.5%).
+There is evidence to suggest that CGRP has a role in the body preventing the development of hypertension and cardiovascular pathologies associated with hypertension.

 Preclinical evidence suggests that, during a migraine, activated primary sensory neurons (meningeal nociceptors) in the trigeminal ganglion release CGRP from their peripherally projecting nerve endings located within the meninges.
 This CGRP then binds to and activates CGRP receptors located around meningeal vessels, causing vasodilation, mast cell degranulation, and plasma extravasation.
 Human observations have further implicated the role of CGRP in the pathophysiology of migraine.
 Activation of primary sensory neurons in the trigeminal vascular system in humans can cause the release of CGRP.
 During some migraine attacks, increased concentrations of CGRP can be found in both saliva and in plasma drawn from the external jugular vein.
 Furthermore, intravenous administration of alpha-CGRP is able to induce headache in individuals susceptible to migraine.